augmented-os/augmented-os/docs/architecture/database_architecture.md

 ## Partitioning

-For high-volume tables (particularly `events` and `task_instances`), time-based partitioning is implemented to improve query performance and maintenance operations.
+For high-volume tables (particularly `event_instances` and `task_instances`), time-based partitioning is implemented to improve query performance and maintenance operations.

 ## Connection Pooling